In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 Don’t take any of this as me saying that iron sights are terrible and you shouldn’t bother learning them.
 In fact, I think they have a lot of uses.

-• Are less likely to get bumped off their settings
+• Less likely to get bumped off their settings

 • Do not care about water intrusion